SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ### Closures and Piped Arguments

-!!! info "Staging Feature"
-The following section documents features that are currently available only on the **Staging** branch.
-!!!

 The piped value from a parent closure will not be automatically injected into the first command of a child closure.
 You can still explicitly reference the parent's piped value with `{{pipe}}`, but if you leave the unnamed argument of the first command inside a closure blank, the value will *not* be automatically injected.